How to Start a Scholarship Fund

 IRS guidelines for starting a scholarship fund will differ based on whether your scholarship is an individual grant or part of a scholarship program at your organization; businesses that help the community through scholarship funds are held to incredibly high standards by the IRS, and are only eligible for tax-exemption under certain circumstances, to ensure that the programs are being run for the benefit of the community and not the benefit of the company.

 The IRS guidelines for starting a scholarship fund concern whether the fund will be tax-advantaged or treated as taxable expenditures.
-So, under what circumstances can scholarships be tax deductible?
+So, under what circumstances can scholarships be tax-deductible?

 The IRS stipulates that grants to individuals are taxable expenditures unless the following conditions are met: